MoCo-GHE-Admin/github-scripts/README.md

 optional arguments:
-  -h, --help        show this help message and exit --query QUERY     The query to run, without orgs --note-archive    if specified, will add archival status of the repo to the output, this will slow things down and use more API
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --query QUERY     The query to run, without orgs --note-archive    if specified, will add archival status of the repo to the output, this will slow things down and use more API
                     calls
-  --orgini          use "orglist.ini" with the "orgs" entry with a csv list of all orgs to check --pat-key PATKEY  key in .gh_pat.toml of the PAT to use -v                Verbose - Print out that we're waiting for rate limit reasons -f                Print out file level responses rather than repo level -t TIME           Time to sleep between searches, in seconds, should be 10s or more
+  --orgini          use "orglist.ini" with the "orgs" entry with a csv list of all orgs to check -v                Verbose - Print out that we're waiting for rate limit reasons -f                Print out file level responses rather than repo level -t TIME           Time to sleep between searches, in seconds, should be 10s or more